Floydlang/floyd/Docs/Floyd toplevel.md

 # ABOUT CONTAINERS

-Containers are how you make an app or server, by writing code, stringning together existing components and deciding how to relate to the world around the container.
-Other containers in your system may be implemented some other way and will be represented using a proxy in the Software System.
+Containers are how you make a mobile app or server, by writing code, stringning together existing components and deciding how to relate to the world around the container.
+There are often other containers in your system, for example a server for your mobile game.
+Containers may be implemented some other way but should still be represented in Floyd Systems using a proxy.

-1. The container connects all code together using wires into a product / app / executable using a declaration file.
+1. The container connects components together using wires into a product / app / executable using a declaration file.
+Wires carry messages, which is a Floyd value and typically an enum.
+Notice that the message can carry *any* of Floyd's types -- even huge multi-gigabyte nested structs or collections.
+Sincce they are immutable they can be passed around efficiently (internally using their ID or hardware address).

 2. It completely defines: concurrency, state, communication with ourside world and runtime errors of the container.
 This includes sockets, file systems, messages, screens, UI.
 Depndency components that are unpure are also shown.
+WHen you design a container the focus is on the unpure components.

 3. Container clearly defines *all* independent *state*.
 All non-pure components.

 4. Control performance by balancing memory, CPU and other resources.
 Profile control and optimize performance of system.

-A container is usually its own OS process.
-Since the container is statically defined, things like new / delete of components are not possible.
+A container is typically run as its own OS process.

-### NON-GOALS
+???
+Give separate names to unpure component vs pure component.
+Only unpure components are important when designing the container.

+NON-GOALS:

 - Be reusable.
 - To be composable
 - Pure / free of side effects

-The container consists of a discrete number of components connected together with wires.
-The wires carries messages.
-A message is a Floyd value, usually an enum.
-Whenever a value, queue element or signal is mentioned, *any* of Floyd's types can be used -- even huge multi-gigabyte nested structs or collections.

-Example components:
+Example of components you drop into your container:

-- Clock component: a component written in Floyd Script that has its own state & inbox.
+- Actor component: an unure component written in Floyd Script that has its own state & inbox.
-- Multiplexer part: contains internal pool of clocks and distributes incoming messages to them to run in parallel.
+- Multiplexer componenet: contains internal pool of clocks and distributes incoming messages to them to run messages in parallel.
 - Built in local FS component: Read and write files, rename directory, swap temp files
 - Built in S3 component
 - Built in socket component